Richardsl/heatmap-calendar-obsidian/README.md

 ## Colors:

+You don't need to supply any colors, the calendar uses green by default, just like Github.

 <details>
-<summary>You don't need to supply any colors, the calendar uses green by default, just like Github.</summary>
+<summary>But if you DO decide to supply colors to *calendarData.colors* array then it works like this:</summary>

 <br><br>

-But if you DO decide to supply colors to *calendarData.colors* array then it works like this:

 <br>

 <b>Default Color: green (no color specified)</b>